augustinh22/msc_markdown/source/03_AppliedExample.md

 #### QGIS

-Version 2.18 of this open-source \acs{GIS} software was used to create cartographic representations of results generated through interactive analysis in the Jupyter notebooks.
+Version 2.18 of this open-source \acs{GIS} software was used to create cartographic representations of proof-of-concept results generated through interactive analysis in the Jupyter notebooks.
 Again, this software was chosen due to its open-source license.

 ## Automated Workflow